MonkeyDa23/Horizon-Roleplay-1/discord-bot/README.md

 #### For Development / Testing:

-You can run the bot directly from your terminal.
-It will stop when you close the terminal.
+You can run the bot directly from your terminal. **This is only for testing** as the bot will stop when you close the terminal window.

 ```bash
 npm start